Cristen Rodgers is a spiritual author, blogger, and essayist at Journeys in Spirit.

 If your answer is love, then by all means go forth with confidence and faith and follow that feeling – because when you place your faith in spirit, in the wisdom of your own soul, in the powers of divine synchronicity, that faith will be rewarded in ways that are so beyond your understanding it can sometimes take years to fully comprehend how they unfolded – but the beauty of those blooms will make the wait worthwhile.

 If your answer is fear or judgment, take a minute to re-center yourself, relax into the arms of your greater essence, the spirit beyond the surface, and wait.
-Wait and allow your heart to lead the way – and you never know, perhaps you will realize that the right move is to overcome your initial instinct, to step through your fear rather than running from it.
+Wait and allow your heart to lead the way – and you never know, perhaps you will realize that the right move is to overcome your initial instinct, to step through your fear rather than run from it.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.